-LGBTQ+ Charities Prince Harry & Meghan Markle Support Get A Shoutout In Honor Of Pride Month
+Prince Harry & Meghan Markle Honor Pride Month By Highlighting These LGBTQ+ Charities

 In honor of Pride Month, which officially began on June 1, Prince Harry and Meghan Markle highlighted some LGBTQ+ charities they support in a touching post on the couple’s Instagram account over the weekend.
 The Duke and Duchess of Sussex gave a royal shout-out to 11 worthy organizations that all work toward inclusion and diversity, and hopefully their platform will inspire others to follow the charities and, if they're able to, donate to their important work.